How to Find Your Dream Job: Career Research Guide

 Many people are on the lookout for the perfect online tool, personality quiz, career advice website, or just a spark of inspiration, but the truth is, finding your dream career takes work.

-Before you dive into research, take some time to understand what it is you want from a career.
+Before you dive into research, take some time to understand what you want from a career.
 What are your values?
 In what type of working environment can you see yourself thriving?